-Collect the roads you travel on! (without breaking the law)
+Collect the roads you travel on! (safely and without breaking the law)

 Routesnapping is a term coined to describe the activity of chronicling one's travels by photographing the route markers along the routes he or she has experienced.
 The goal is to collect each individual route in a set.
 The set of routes you set out to collect is completely your choice!
 You can choose to engage with Routesnapping on a national, state, provincial, or even county level.
 Further down the page, I'll share some tips on how to take favorable photos on the roadway, and on the most important aspect of Routesnapping: STAYING SAFE as you try to take photos around dangerous live traffic.